Learning the Relation between Code Features and Code Transforms with Structured Prediction: Structured Prediction of Repair Transform Using CRFs

 where the value 1 means the constraint is violated and the assignment is not admissible.

-The use of constraint in (repair) transform prediction arises for two reasons.
+The use of constraint arises for two reasons.
 First, it can significantly reduce the time complexity in inference as only admissible transform assignments are considered in the messages.
 Second, it allows to eliminate incorrect transform assignments according to domain knowledge, resulting in accuracy improvement.